hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 where we use the convention that `dx_0 = dy_0 = 0`.
 - Moreover, we add the resulting path `(x_1, y_1), ..., (x_1+dx_i, y_1+dy_i), ..., (x_2, y_2)` to the list of paths *P*
 and record the channel *C* and lane *L*.

-Note that the routing graph is defined in terms of the PE coordinates, so its size grows with the size of the PE grid.
-It serves as a formal model for defining the semantics, but should not be constructed explicitly.

 For example, the following code correctly sets up a routing declaration for a 1D 2-phase reduce for 4 PEs: